 Yes, Millboard can be cut just like normal timber decking.
 It is recommended that you use a carbon-tipped, multi-purposed chop saw although normal saw blades are also fine.

-No, all Millboards are sealed before they leave the factory and are resistant to rot and algae so no future treatment is needed.
+No, Millboard does not need to be treated.
+All Millboards are sealed before they leave the factory and are resistant to rot and algae so no future treatment is needed.

 Millboard has been designed with a tough Lastane layer which is then hand coloured with UV stable pigments for long-lasting beauty.

-This is normal for the first few weeks of use, but don’t worry, this is only until the temporary surface seal breaks down.
+Surface water on your Millboard decking is normal for the first few weeks of use.
+But don’t worry, this is only until the temporary surface seal breaks down.

 Millboard has one of the highest anti-slip ratings, even in wet conditions.
 However, still take caution as usual.